Modules

 AVR ISP mk2

-ISP (In-circuit Programmer): I recommend the AVR ISP MKII available from Mouser for $34, or elsewhere sometimes cheaper!
+ISP (In-circuit Programmer): I recommend the AVRISP2 (also known as AVR ISP MKII) available from atmel.com, or Mouser for $34, or ebay and amazon sometimes.
 In Europe, try Farnell

 2. A computer with a USB port.
-Windows actually has the most seamless installer, but I also use Mac and Linux to burn code just fine.
+Windows actually has the most seamless installer, but I also use Mac and Linux to burn code.
 Download and install one of these:

-• Mac OS X: Download and install Crosspack-AVR and then AVRFuses
+• Method 2: Download and install Crosspack-AVR and then AVRFuses

 • Linux: You just need the avrdude program to burn code, but can install the whole avr-gcc toolchain if you might be compiling your own firmware.

 3. The hex file: This is the actual file that contains the firmware update.
-If you’re upgrading a device, this will be available for download on the device’s web page.
-If you’re an advanced hacker, you’ll probably compile your own code using avr-gcc (part of AVR Studio and OSX_SAVE/Crosspack) which will generate a hex file for you.
+If you’re upgrading a device, this will be available for download on the device’s web page, or you can find alternative firmwares on the 4ms github.
+If you’re an advanced hacker, you’ll probably compile your own code using avr-gcc (part of AVR Studio and Crosspack) which will generate a hex file for you.
 The file should be in intel hex format, ending in .hex

 Click the image for instructions specific to the PEG